Home

 ——————————–

 A picturesque fishing village set at the head of a shallow lagoon.
 The entrance can be challenging, best after HW-3 on a rising tide.
-There is usually no space for overnight anchoring among the moorings in the pool near the village, butt there is room to anchor to the NOrth of the channel East of the villa on the cliff, plus room for severall boats in the pool just inside the entrance.
-The village is well worth a visitt by dinghy.
+There is usually no space for overnight anchoring among the moorings in the pool near the village, butt there is room to anchor to the North of the channel East of the villa on the cliff, plus room for several boats in the pool just inside the entrance.
+The village is well worth a visit by dinghy.

 ——————————–